-The Summer Undergraduate Research Program is a 10-week program that offers hands-on experience in biomedical, translational or clinical research.
+The Summer Undergraduate Research Program (SURP) is a 10-week program that offers hands-on experience in biomedical, translational or clinical research.
 Students who have completed at least two years of college-level courses in one or more science programs (biology, chemistry, physics, mathematics or computer science) and are in good academic standing are eligible to apply.
 Students who are considering pursuing an advanced degree (Ph.D., M.D. or both) and are interested in scientific investigation would benefit most from the program.

 Students are matched with a mentor from MD Anderson’s research or clinical faculty.
 Participants work alongside the mentor in a lab or clinic on projects designed by faculty to reflect current research.
 Workshops and lectures provide opportunities to connect with faculty, residents, postdoctoral and clinical fellows, and other participants.
 Through the program, students assess goals related to careers in oncology research and patient care.
 The program culminates with a symposium in which participants present talks and posters on their research projects to peers and faculty.

 - Hands-on investigative scientific research directed by MD Anderson faculty